-At present, even after the abolition of fee and free textbooks for the children, there are more than 7 million children of the school age not going to school.
-Where are other stationary and other expenses coming from including that of lunch, paper, eraser, sharpener, notebook, transport and uniform?
+At present, even after the abolition of fee and free textbooks for the children, children of the school age not Where are other stationary and other expenses coming from including that of lunch, paper, eraser, sharpener, notebook, transport and uniform?
 They cannot bear the cost of these miscellaneous items.
 We are not talking about the computers and other technology items.